 Public strName As String

-Variables can be declared as one of the following data types: Boolean, Byte, Integer, Long, Currency, Single, Double, Date, String (for variable-length strings), **String ***length (for fixed-length strings), Object, or Variant.
+Variables can be declared as one of the following data types: Boolean, Byte, Integer, Long, Currency, Single, Double, Date, String (for variable-length strings), String * length (for fixed-length strings), Object, or Variant.
 If you do not specify a data type, the Variant data type is assigned by default.
-You can also create a user-defined type using the Type statement.
-For more information on data types, see "Data Type Summary" in Visual Basic Help.
+You can also create a user-defined type by using the Type statement.

 intZ are declared as type Integer.